 When aerating lawns for other people I often hear the question, “how often do I need to aerate my lawn.”
 Knowing when to carry out your aeration is very important as doing it too soon after a previous time can damage the lawn.

-Some lawn experts suggest that lawn aeration should be done once every 3 years.
 I think it depends a lot on the lawn.
-New, un-established lawns should be aerated twice a year.
-Hard or clay-like soils should be aerated every year to prevent soil compaction.
+Newly established lawns should be aerated twice a year.
+Hard or clay-like soils should be aerated as often as once per month every year to prevent/relieve soil compaction.
 Another reason to aerate more often is if you have not aerated in a while.

 A few evenly spaced aerations can help strengthen the root system.
-A stronger root system can lead to thicker and healthier turf.
-This type of turf attracts more organic material that will benefit the soil and helps to provide a sustainable batch of organic nutrients to benefit your grass.
-It can also make your lawn more resistant to high temperatures and you can save on water bills by not having to water your it as often.
+A stronger root system leads to thicker and healthier turf.
+This type of turf attracts more organic material, along with all the beneficial bacteria and fungi that are essential to a healthy turf.